vlad17/princeton-cos418-review/chord/README.md

 # Summary

 Chord is a scalable peer-to-peer distributed lookup service.
 It provides support for just one operation: given a key, it maps the key onto a node.
 Data location can be easily implemented on top of Chord by associating a key with each data item, and storing the key/data item pair at the node to which the key maps.
 It is efficient (`O(log N)` messages per lookup) and scalable (`O(log N)` state per node), where N is the total number of servers.
+The total expected routing time is `O(log N)`.
 It is also robust, surviving massive failures.

 ## Peer-to-Peer (P2P)
 ### Properties